What's in the checklist?

 I don't know.
 The first list I posted to Usenet in January 1992 was just a list of issue numbers and titles without checkboxes.
 Things have gotten out of hand since then and still no checkboxes.
 Get over it!

 Well, there's The Complete Star Trek Comics Index compiled by my friend and fellow Star Trek comics collector, Rich Handley.
 Rich is an accomplished author and publisher.
-He was editor of Eaglemoss's Star Trek Graphic Novel Collection, and writes a weekly column on the history of Star Trek comics.
+He was editor of Eaglemoss's Star Trek Graphic Novel Collection and has written a weekly column on the history of Star Trek comics.
 Rich also hosts the Star Trek Comics Weekly Facebook group.

 These are some of the notable comics, either for the story (good, bad, or unusual), the writer, the series, or just because.
 This is a very subjective list.
 NOTE: I haven't updated this list in a long time.
 There are many more fine Star Trek comics.